Srixx24/Hacksprint/README.md

-## Realms of Reality Portal is a custom Chrome Extension that includes a weather widget, inspirational quotes, a time display, and a collection of useful links.
+## Realms of Reality Portal is a custom Chrome Extension that includes a weather widget, inspirational quotes, a time display, a google search bar, and a collection of useful links.
 The aim of this project is to provide users with a visually appealing and functional dashboard every time they open their browser.

 ## Features💫💫💫